 In fact, I would say that it is not possible to fully recover without some kind of regular, routine exercise.

 The problem is that because we feel pain and/or fatigue, exercise is probably one of the last things we feel like doing.
-But this really is where you will need to pull yourself up by the ole bootstraps and get yourself to do it.
-You will see that it does help.
+But this really is where you will need to pull yourself up by the ole bootstraps and get yourself to do it even though you don’t want to.
+You will see that it does help – a lot.